 An Introductory Guide to Medicare Parts A, B, C, and D

-Medicare Coverage and Benefits are Divided into Four Primary Parts
+Medicare Coverage and Benefits Are Divided Into Four Primary Parts

-Medicare is primarily known as the United States federal health insurance program that is available to American citizens who are aged 65 or higher, but Medicare also covers other smaller groups such as people who suffer from a disability.
+Medicare is primarily known as the United States federal health insurance program that is available to American citizens who are ages 65 or higher, but Medicare also covers other smaller groups, such as people who suffer from a disability.
 Founded in 1965, Medicare has grown to become the most important provider of health insurance to older Americans.
 Although various media reports have discussed the potential long-term insolvency of Medicare, the program's popularity nearly guarantees that the government will find a way to continue to fund the program.

 More retirees have come to all but rely on Medicare for their health care needs in retirement.